shiladityastat17/MODEL-FITTING-EXERCISE-for-GNI-of-INDIA-using-MLR-LASSO/README.md

 <div id="header">
-<h1 class="title">BASIC OUTLINE OF THE PROJECT BASED ON EFFECTS OF THE MAJOR ECONOMICAL VARIABLES
+<h1 class="title">OUTLINE OF THE PROJECT BASED ON EFFECTS OF THE MAJOR ECONOMICAL VARIABLES
 ON THE CHANGE IN GROSS NATIONAL
 INCOME(GNI) (AT CURRENT PRICES) OF INDIA (1981-2021)</h1>